drew-abbo/mcfunc_compiler/dev/spec.md

 - Structs/classes with methods, constructors, and destructors.
 - The ability to dynamically pass around and call functions.
 - Switch case statements.

+### Future Compiler Additions

+#### Serialization

+Instead of fully compiling, object files can be generated.
+Object files are binary files meant to be read incredibly quickly to speed up compilation.
+Object files stores a version (so that it can be rejected if it was compiled with an outdated version of the compiler) and the file's symbol table in a binary format.
+Imported symbols are not stored since they should get resolved during the linking stage.

+This can be enabled with the `-c` flag (for "compile") since compilation is happening but not linking.
+This outputs all object files into the directory specified with the `-o` flag.